ajaykumar1609/whatgpt-bot/README.md

 # Flask Chatbot with OpenAI GPT-3 and MySQL

 This is a Flask-based chatbot that uses OpenAI's GPT-3 natural language processing API to generate responses to user input.
 The chatbot also stores the conversation history in a MySQL database.
-You can access the bot using this bot by messaging "join salt-properly" at [+1 (415) 523-8886].
+You can access the bot by messaging "join salt-properly" at [+1 (415) 523-8886].

 ## Technologies Used